2Shy

 "2Shy" is the sixth episode of the third season of the American science fiction television series The X-Files.
 It premiered on the Fox network on November 3, 1995.
-It was written by Jeff Vlaming, directed by David Nutter, and featured guest appearances by Timothy Carhart and James Handy.
+It was written by Jeff Vlaming, directed by David Nutter, and featured guest appearances by Timothy Carhart, James Handy, and Catherine Paolone.
 The episode is a "Monster-of-the-Week" story, a stand-alone plot which is unconnected to the series' wider mythology.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In this episode, Mulder and Scully investigate a spate of "lonely hearts" murders targeting overweight women.
 The two eventually discover a mutant killer who is extracting the body fat from his victims after seducing them over online chat rooms.